 Finished crunchy toffee dessert on a plate, tempting and ready to be enjoyed.

-• Use a good candy thermometer—I rely on this one, and it’s a must for perfect toffee.
-It’s tough to know when toffee is ready without it.
+• Use a good candy thermometer.
+It’s the only way to know when the toffee is ready.

-• With so few ingredients, quality really matters for the best flavor.
+• With so few ingredients, quality matters for the best flavor.

-• To keep the toffee smooth, avoid sudden heat changes.
-Don’t rush and turn up the heat; be patient and let it cook slowly.
+• To keep the toffee smooth, avoid quick heat changes.
+Don’t rush it; let it cook slowly.

 Storage

-Keep toffee in a sealed container for up to 2 weeks.
+Keep this toffee recipe in a sealed container for up to 2 weeks.
 Store it in a cool, dry place to avoid stickiness, especially if it’s humid.

 Toffee